 On June 17, 2022, the Company issued \$62.0 million in aggregate principal amount of fixed-to-floating subordinated notes (the "Notes") to certain institutional investors.
 The Notes mature on June 30, 2032, unless redeemed earlier.
 The Notes initially bear interest, payable semi-annually in arrears, at a fixed rate of 5.00% per annum until June 30, 2027.
 Beginning June 30, 2027 and until maturity or redemption, the interest rate applicable to the outstanding principal amount of the Notes due will reset quarterly to an interest rate per annum equal to the then current three-month Secured Overnight Financing Rate plus 200 basis points, payable quarterly in arrears.
 The Company has the option to redeem the Notes, at par and in whole or in part, beginning on June 30, 2027 and to redeem the Notes at any time in whole upon certain other events.
 Any redemption of the Notes will be subject to prior regulatory approval to the extent required.
 Debt issuance costs totaled \$1.1 million and are being amortized to maturity.
-The Company recognized amortization expense of \$56,000 and \$112,000 \$167,000 for the three and six nine months ended June 30, 2023 September 30, 2023, respectively.
+The Company recognized amortization expense At March 31, 2024 and December 31, 2023, subordinated debt totaled \$61.3 million and \$61.2 million, respectively, which included \$725,000 and \$781,000, respectively, of \$56,000 and \$167,000 for the three and nine months ended September 30, 2023, respectively, unamortized debt issuance costs.
 The Company recognized amortization expense of \$56,000 for both the three and nine months ended September 30, 2022.
 The Company intends to use the net proceeds from the issuance of the Notes for general corporate purposes, including to fund potential repurchases of shares of the Company's outstanding common stock.
+March 31, 2024 and 2023, respectively.